 - Chronic fatigue syndrome.

 - Increase in recurrent viral, bacterial and parasitic infections.

-- Menopausal symptoms such as hot flushes may be more severe.
+- Menopausal symptoms such as hot flashes may be more severe